unsaltedMixedNuts/AmazonCloneZone/README.md

 ## Features

 ### User Authentication and Authorization
-- Custom user authentication via BCrypt
+- Custom user authentication via BCrypt overrides `User#password=` method to store secret hash in database in lieu of plain text
 - Users may browse most of AmazonCloneZone.com and its features without signing in
 - User authentication enforced for various actions:
   - Users are not permitted to checkout items or place orders without identifying themselves via authentication